stevegabriel1/airtravel/_posts/2014-01-02-introducing-lanyon.md

 ### Steve Gabriel

-Steve was one of the first Revenue Anlysts at Jetstar Airways.
+Steve is a consultant with a background in Statistics and Analytics.

 * Jetstar began commercial operations as a doemstic low-cost carrier in 2004.
-* The airline was started as low fares offshoot of Qantas (QAN:AX), which is one of the oldest commercial passenger airlines.
+* The airline was started as low fares offshoot of Qantas (QAN:AX), which commenced operations in 1921.
 * Easily scalable text and component sizing with `rem` units in the CSS
 * Support for a wide gamut of HTML elements
 * Related posts (time-based, because Jekyll) below each post